Travel

 After the health check you will go to an immigration officer.
 There are several booths here, some marked ECOWAS (West African Nationals), Ghanaian Residents, and Other Nationals.
 Join the line of “Other Nationals” (as the lines at certain booths get short, you might be directed to join a different line).
 The Immigration Officer will check your passport and ask some basic questions about your travel purpose and destination.
 Unless you are obtaining a visa upon arrival (only in rare, special cases), you do not need to pay anyone to pass through Immigration.

 Pro tip: take a picture of each of your bags before you check it with the airline.
-This can really help our people recover it quickly when it finally arrives late.
+This can really help our people recover it quickly if it arrives late.

 Rarely do we have any problems with customs officials at the airport.
-They are ready and eager to have people visit Ghana and may even pass your bags through without opening them or charging any duty.
+They are ready and eager to have people visit Ghana and may even pass your bags through without opening them.

 In the case of transporting special equipment, let us know in advance and we can write an official letter for you to present to customs explaining the origin and use of the equipment.